-Zach found his biggest issue was that he was not in the same league as the other traders, and was of interest only because of his assumed connections.
-Adding difficulty, the Corporate folks knew politics well enough to see Rol was knighted partly to tamp down the controversy caused by Sir Jeremy's book.
-Not that anyone felt an SEH Awardee did not deserve the honor, but the timing was obvious.
-But Zach's career and achievements were so far below their level.
+Zach found his biggest issue was that he wasn't in the same league as the other traders.
+So, he was of interest only because of his assumed connections.
+Adding difficulty, the corporate folks knew politics well enough to see Rol was knighted partly to tamp down the controversy caused by Sir Jeremy's book.
+Not that anyone felt an SEH Awardee didn't deserve the honor, but the timing was obvious.
+So the event didn't raise Zach's career and achievements, which were so far below their level.
 Still, if he was tasked with cutting deals for Rol, he might be of value.
-Word about his part in an LSP deal was a wild card, begging questions on who Zach was plugged into, as he was not that powerful on his own.
+Word about his part in an LSP deal was a wild card, begging questions on who Zach was plugged into, as he wasn't that powerful on his own.
 So, with many seeking patronage, they were looking to get connected to him rather than help him get connected.

-Having unknowingly shipped blue chips, Safir Shipping was now desperate to hire any ships they could, to serve their contracts because no world would allow their vessels to use their ports until cleared by an independent authority.
+Having unknowingly shipped blue chips, Safir Shipping was now desperate to hire any ships they could, to serve their contracts.
+This was because no world would let their vessels use their ports until cleared by an independent authority.
 Sadly for the crew, the ships Safir needed were large vessels, with cargo bays large enough to hold multiple vessels of the California's class.
 As well, this guy was young, seeming to lack the experience needed to save a company hemorrhaging cash.
 Zach traded information with the guy, just in case, but he knew he was not likely to be able to help.

 Aiden The Mysterious Meets A Real Enigma The only person who was more of an unknown than Zach was Aiden.
-He was seen during the ceremony, but no one knew who he was.
+He was seen during the ceremony, but no one knew who he was?
 Nor could anyone's connections really find out who was, or why he rated any level of importance?
 Generally, the only people who were that important, but who "nobody" knew were those in the intelligence community.
 And the suggestion was that he was some sort of intelligence or security asset.
-But they knew he was not "just an asset" as he wouldn't have been on stage.
+Still, they knew he wasn't "just an asset" since he wouldn't have been on stage.
 This was because no one showed off their intel or security assets unless they had to.
-So Aiden was "somebody" in his own right, but no one knew who.
-So despite his attempts to play wall flower, the former scout got his unfair share of the party's 'social tourism'.
+So Aiden was "somebody" in his own right, but no one knew who?
+So, despite his attempts to play wall flower, the former scout got his unfair share of the party's 'social tourism'.

-Added to those people, Aiden himself had noticed another figure in the shadows outside the party proper.
-While in the room, this figure, who no one seemed to notice or approach, also appeared completely disengaged from the event.
+Circulating among those people, Aiden himself had noticed another figure in the shadows outside the party proper.
+While in the room, this figure, who no one seemed to notice or approach.
+The man also appeared completely disengaged from the event.
 Looking the man over, Aiden saw he was dressed just a hint below "dress for dinner" standards.
 As the former scout watched, the man remained alone in the crowd and decidedly outside the party, with his face set mostly in a look of concentration.
 On those few occasions where he seemed to notice Aiden's gaze, the man's expression seemed to switch from concentration to consideration, though Aiden couldn't guess what he was considering?

 Eventually, Aiden led the small talk to a point where he could say he didn't catch the man's name, and the man admitted that was because he hadn't given a name.
 The icing here was that the comment came in both a blunt and somewhat self-satisfied voice.
 Brushing the rejection off, Aiden nodded into the party in general, asking if there was anything specific the man was keeping an eye on, or out for?
 When he said this, the man reached into his jacket and withdrew a small metal item.
 As Aiden watched, he thumbed a contact and a small screen revealed the insignia of Duke Leonard's Security.
 Saying he didn't want to get in the way, Aiden asked if there was anything the man felt he might need help with?
 The man assured Aiden they had the party in hand with another confident tone.
 Aiden thanked the man and decided to move on and mingle some more.
 The man nodded as Aiden left.

-As he had a chance, Rol tried to get a feel for why the man was pleased, but the Baron was a well experienced merchant and kept his cards hidden.
+When he got chances, Rol tried to get a feel for why the man was pleased, but the Baron was a well experienced merchant, and kept his cards hidden.
 He did make use of Rol's presence to pump his own importance and influence though.
-Rol was pleased that the bulk of the required meet and greets were done early, so they could get it in "while the Duke is watching".
-This had an almost reception line feel, as most of these people came to greet the Duke, but it got things done efficiently.
-Of course, there were a few who used Rol as a vehicle to get into the Duke's presence, but Leonard and his people were experienced enough to deal with this as needed.
+Rol was pleased that the bulk of the required meet and greets were done early, getting to it "while the Duke was watching".
+It gave them an almost 'reception line' feel, as most of these people came to greet the Duke.
+But, it did get things done efficiently.
+Of course, there were those who used Rol as a vehicle to get into the Duke's presence, or tried to.
+But Leonard and his people were experienced enough to deal with this as needed.
 The one uncomfortable part of the evening was when Countess Ursara decided to connect herself to Rol's arm.

-As he entered the party, Zimzod also didn't fit in.
+Entering the party, Zimzod also hadn't fitted in.
 But his uniform, with a noticeable lack of decorations, stood out, as well as the weapon on his hip.
-As he worked the room looking to meet any of the people on the Duke's list, he eventually met Baron Ferrico Reznikov.
+Working the room looking to meet any of the people on the Duke's list, he eventually met Baron Ferrico Reznikov.
 Besides being on the list, Baron Reznikov was also a retired Marine General!
 The General sized up Zimzod and decided that, whatever the story behind the armed marine, the situation called for a positive response.
 As a result, Zimzod was presented with the Baron's hand, Solomani style, as he introduced himself and asked what Zimzod was up to at the party?
 Zimzod returned the introduction and told the Baron he was a guest of Duke Leonard's, as well as a crewmate of Major Sir Rol Kaihvos.

-Realizing who Zimzod was, and that the knight wasn't used to the party environment, the General gave Zimzod "the military man's guided tour" .
+Realizing who Zimzod was, and that the knight wasn't used to the party environment, the General gave Zimzod "the military man's guided tour".
 He connected Zimzod with a number of other retired officers the General trusted.
-They guided and introduced Zimzod about while General Baron Reznikov questioned Zimzod, finding the Knight was not well trained for aggressive Q&A. So for the good of the service and the Imperium, the General decided to make sure Zimzod had a "guiding angel" at all times.
+They guided and introduced Zimzod about while General Baron Reznikov questioned Zimzod, finding the Knight wasn't well trained for aggressive Q&A. So, for the good of the service and the Imperium, the General decided to make sure Zimzod had a "guiding angel" at all times.
 One advantage was that Zimzod got led to a number of those people he'd most like to meet, as well as others not listed.
 Among these were many local naval officers with commands, and even some of those on the Duke's military staff.